aaevan/ebay-guide/README.md

 > -"CHEAP ANKER OR JACKERY" usb battery '(anker, jackery)' -5000 -10000 -mini

 Because it's removing items that match the quoted query, you can put whatever you want in there.
 It's great.

+# Laptop shopping:

+Pick a few characteristics that you want and build up a bottom up query from there.
+I might start with something like:

+> thinkpad i7 ssd 16gb

+Don't like something?
+Trim it away:

+> thinkpad i7 ssd 16gb -yoga

+Next, trim off your results by your max budget and sort by "Price + Shipping: highest first".

+The idea is to buy as much computer as you can within your budget.
+As a thought experiment, try halving your first budget and see if you find anything acceptable. $250 goes a long ways, especially if you're willing to do a bit of work yourself (installing your own OS or buying a harddrive).
+The past two computers I've bought (both thinkpads) were $115 and $240 respectively (shipped).

+Try to go with a seller that accepts returns and avoid "as is"/"for parts or repair" listings.

+Here, especially (for used computers), the watcher count ("5 watching") and views count ("5 per hour") is a particularly good indicator of a good deal.
+Sometimes if there are a high number of views but few watchers, that *might* be an indicator that there's something subtly wrong with the item listed ("small mark on screen").

 # Comments/suggestions/typos: